Stabilizing the singularity swap quadrature for near-singular line integrals: Modified interpolation bases

 \section{Modified interpolation bases}

 We now introduce translated interpolation bases for the function $F(t)$ in \eqref{eq:F}, designed to reduce numerical cancellation in the quadrature evaluation \eqref{eq:Imapprox} when the target point is close to the curve $\Gamma$, and the kernel $\mathcal{K}$ in \eqref{eq:layer_potential} involves near-vanishing numerator factors.
-The \textit{modified basis} should satisfy the following design principles: \begin{enumerate} \item The quadrature sum is dominated by at most one mode in the basis expansion. \item All non-constant basis functions should vanish at the near-vanishing point of $F(t)$. \item The basis spans the same space as the standard one and retains a comparable approximation power. \end{enumerate} Elaborating on the 2nd point, the rate (power) of vanishing should ideally match that of $F(t)$.
+The \textit{modified basis} should satisfy the following design principles: \begin{enumerate} \item The quadrature sum is dominated by at most one mode in the basis expansion. \item All non-constant basis functions should vanish at $a$, the real argument where $F(t)$ is near-vanishing. \item The basis spans the same space as the standard one and retains a comparable approximation power. \end{enumerate} Elaborating on the 2nd design principle, the rate (power) of vanishing should ideally match that of $F(t)$.
 However, as we will see in Remark \ref{rem:modified_fourier_coeff}, an exact match is not always necessary for the method to be effective in practice.

-We will also later highlight the importance of computing the coefficient associated with the constant basis function with high accuracy.
+We will also later highlight the importance of computing the coefficient associated with the constant basis function (the ``one mode'' in the 1st design principle) with high accuracy.
 As we will see, inaccuracies in this coefficient can severely limit the overall precision, even when using a well-designed basis.
+In addition, we introduce a stable construction of target-specific quadrature weights, designed specifically for the modified bases.

 We now turn to the construction of such modified bases, beginning with the open curve case, followed by the periodic setting.
 Recall that $F(t)$ is defined after ``swapping'' the singularity in the integrand \eqref{eq:Imparam}, and depends implicitly on the complex-valued root $t_0=a+ib$ (with $a,b\in\mathbb{R}$, $t_0\notin[-1,1]$, or $e^{it_0}$ not on the unit circle) of the squared distance function $R(t)^2$ in \eqref{eq:R2}.